ccarpenterg/LearningTensorFlow2.0/README.md

 ### Plotting Accuracy and Loss for CNNs with TensorFlow

+Part of the work that involves designing and training deep neural networks, consists in plotting the various parameters and metrics generated in the process of training.
+In this notebook we will design and train our Convnet from scratch, and will plot the training vs. test accuracy, and the training vs. test loss.

+These are very important metrics, since they will show us how well is doing our neural network.

 ### CIFAR-10: A More Challenging Dataset for CNNs

+So far we have trained our neural networks on the MNIST dataset, and have achieved high acurracy rates for both the training and test datasets.
+Now we

 <img src="https://storage.googleapis.com/kaggle-competitions/kaggle/3649/media/cifar-10.png" title="CIFAR-10" width="295" />